seanthegeek/Web4Radio/README.md

 When using an embedded player, consider turning off auto play.
 Unsolicited sound may annoy visitors.

-Replace the URLS in the above examples so that it points the page you uploaded on your site.
+Replace the URLs in the above examples so that it points the page you uploaded on your site.
 It is best to use absolute URLs; some versions of IE don't like relative URLs.

 The height may need to be adjusted if you do not show the song information, or need to show longer song information.